 L1 and L3 are small toroid rings painted yellow or red on one side.
 They are part of the supplied Low Pass Filter kit bag.
-Again, keep the wire tight and evenly spaced around the toroid.
-Installation of the inductor is similar to the previous section.
+Installation of the inductors is similar to the previous section.
 Remember to remove the wire enamel and check!